r-charles-marchee/energy-consumption-estimator-for-small-scale-computing-systems/paper.md

 This tool contributes a simple, transparent, and extensible method for estimating computational energy usage in small-scale computing systems.
 By abstracting energy modeling into a high-level Python function and eliminating the need for platform-specific tools, it lowers the barrier to entry for energy-aware software development and research.
 The open design and minimal complexity make it a strong candidate for adaptation, reuse, and enhancement by the broader research and academic community.

+# Acknowledgements

+This work acknowledges the open-source Python community and the developers of tools that supported the creation of this software.
+The project was completed independently without external funding or institutional support.

 ---

 ## References